Find out what terpenes are, what some of the top ones are, and how they add to the experience and medicinal value of cannabis.

 Eucalyptol is the same terpene found in eucalyptus, with a similar smell.
 It is also produced in tea trees.
 Another antioxidant and anti-inflammatory, eucalyptol is known to be an effective decongestant, and works in easing symptoms from asthma and other lung conditions.

 With each terpene having its own range of applications as a medicine, it’s good to know how each one can benefit you.
 Especially since there have been over 100 different terpenes discovered in cannabis so far.
-If you’re looking for a strain with a specific terpene, feel free to ask one of our patient care specialists about the terpenes in the strains we carry.
+If you’re looking for a strain with a specific terpene, feel free to ask one of our Patient Care Associates about the terpenes in the strains we carry.
 A good general rule of thumb for choosing a good terpene profile, is to trust your nose.
-If one type of flower smells best to you, there’s a good chance the terpene profile it has will be a good fit for you.
+If one type of flower smells best to you, there’s a good chance the terpene profile will be a good fit for you.